29.3.8 Per Diem and lodging allowance

 In the following cases, when the budget holder approves the exceptional lodging allowance, it shall be regarded that the Vice President for Financial Management has approved, and the lodging allowance can be settled based on the receipt of the actual cost, up to 150% of the prescribed amount.

-Travelers cannot use both actual expense and per diem methods for meals or hotel during the same trip.
+Travelers cannot combine the actual expense and fixed allowance methods for meals or hotel during the same trip.
 No exceptions.